Pulmonary parenchymal bands

 Parenchymal bands are a HRCT finding.
 They can be commonly encountered among patients with asbestosis.

-They are typically over 2 cm in length (up to 5cm), 1-3mm thick and runn though the lung parenchyma and usually extend from a visceral pleural surface 6.
+They are typically over 2 cm in length (up to 5 cm), 1-3 mm thick and run through the lung parenchyma and usually extend from a visceral pleural surface 6.
 They are formed in a number of ways 1:

-They are thought to reflect pleuroparenchymal fibrosis and is usually associated with distortion of the lung architecture.
+They are thought to reflect pleuroparenchymal fibrosis and are usually associated with distortion of the lung architecture.

 - thickening of interlobular septae of a number of adjacent secondary pulmonary lobules